ice-wm/man/icewm-preferences.md

 - **ColorActiveTaskBarAppText** = "rgb:00/00/00"

-    Textcolor for task buttons of the active window.
+    Text color for task buttons of the active window.

 - **ColorMinimizedTaskBarApp** = "rgb:A0/A0/A0"